DIY Tree Stump Side Table

 But, I mean, would you look at that finish?
 Where’s the heart-eyed emoji when you need it?!

 Finally, the veeeeeery last step is to seal the whole shebang.
-We love to use Varathane’s Triple Thick Polyurethane for projects like this – it has a really gorgeous finish and is incredibly sturdy.
-We used it on our mantel in the old house as well, and I find it’s the perfect poly for finishing off raw or stained wood (it’s not recommended for painted surfaces).
+We love to use Varathane’s Triple Thick Polyurethane for projects like this.
+Tt has a really gorgeous finish and is incredibly sturdy.
+I find it’s the perfect poly for finishing off raw or stained wood (it’s not recommended for painted surfaces).

 Ahh I’ve been wanting to try this – I have about 4 decently-sized tree stump pieces left over from a tree that fell at my parents’ house during Hurricane Harvey.
 At least they’ll be nice and dried out now that it’s a whole year later!
 Ha!